 Implementation of safe patient-handling programs can result in decreased injuries, discomfort, and lost work time and increased morale and staff retention.
 In addition to these staff benefits, safe patient handling may reduce the risk of patient falls and skin shears.
 Because these factors affect the overall quality of care, it is crucial that patient-handling related injury risks be minimized and eliminated.

-The APHC Ergonomics Program is dedicated to assisting MEDCOM facilities with developing their facility specific safe patient-handling program or assessing their current program.
-The APHC Ergonomics Program has collaborated with the Veterans Administration (VA) for nearly a decade as the VA has developed and implemented comprehensive safe patient-handling programs.
+The APHC (Provisional) Ergonomics Program is dedicated to assisting MEDCOM facilities with developing their facility specific safe patient-handling program or assessing their current program.
+The APHC (Provisional) Ergonomics Program has collaborated with the Veterans Administration (VA) for nearly a decade as the VA has developed and implemented comprehensive safe patient-handling programs.
 Program elements the VA has identified include:

 Ergonomic assessment of patient care areas